julienisbet/stuff-to-do/README.md

 - [JS Hero](https://www.jshero.net/en/success.html)
 - [javascript.info data types](https://javascript.info/data-types)

-# 3. Conditionals / Truthy / Falsy Values
+# 3. Conditionals, Booleans, & Truthys

 We use conditionals ALL.
 THE.
 TIME.
 Get comfortable with the logic of if / else statements.
 Make sure you can write ternaries.
 Understand boolean logic and logical operators.
 Understand what data types in Javascript are "truthy" and which are "falsy".
 What does "truthy" and "falsy" even mean?